-Amazing classic dessert.
-Tiramisu is made with layers of espresso dipped Ladyfingers cookies, smooth mascarpone cream with a hint of Amaretto and dusted with cocoa powder.
-This recipe uses eggs that have been cooked to safe temperature.
+Tiramisu is an amazing classic Italian dessert.
+It is made with layers of espresso dipped Ladyfingers cookies, smooth mascarpone cream whipped with a hint of Amaretto and dusted with cocoa powder.
+This recipe uses raw eggs but they are cooked to safe temperature.

 Tiramisu is a special dessert for me.
 I tried it for the first time when I moved to the states.
 This was one of the best desserts on the menu of our family restaurant.
 My mom was always the one to make the desserts and she insisted that I try her Tiramisu first.
 I Loved it at first bite!